DenizAkansoy/DebrisPy/docs/source/index.rst

    benchmarks
    api_reference

-..
-Indices and tables
-.. ------------------

-.. * :ref:`genindex`
-.. * :ref:`modindex`
-.. * :ref:`search`

 Contact
 -------

-This package was developed and is maintained by Deniz Akansoy If you have any questions, feedback, or suggestions, feel free to reach out via: da619@cam.ac.uk
+This package was developed and is maintained by Deniz Akansoy.

+For questions, feedback, or suggestions, please open an issue on GitHub or contact Deniz Akansoy at ``da619@cam.ac.uk``.